adluck/firekyt/replit.md

-✓ Fixed field rendering using proper field.id keys for React re-rendering optimization ✓ Added form validation trigger before adding new ads to save current ad data ✓ Implemented useEffect to ensure new ads display with cleared form fields while preserving existing ad data ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room
+✓ Fixed field rendering using proper field.id keys for React re-rendering optimization ✓ Added form validation trigger before adding new ads to save current ad data ✓ Implemented useEffect to ensure new ads display with cleared form fields while preserving existing ad data ✓ Fixed validation schema to allow empty URLs and fields for new ads while maintaining validation for filled fields ✓ Removed unnecessary form triggers and effects that were preventing input in new ad fields ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room

 ## User Preferences